Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionAdult/allergicReactionAdult.md

 - Ask the person if he or she is carrying an epinephrine autoinjector (EpiPen, Auvi-Q, others) to treat an allergic attack.
 - If an epinephrine autoinjector is on-hand, ask whether you should help inject the medication.
 - If they do not have their own injector, send people to find one by asking all bystanders, going into a place of business and ask for the first aid kit, or go to the closest pharmacy.
+GO TO

 [Go to Shock](/instructions/0/0/22)